 When any tooth has been damaged by trauma or decay, your Canberra Dentist will present to you all the possible restore options such as filling, crown or root canal treatment.
 In many cases, these procedures are successful in saving the tooth, but if enough tooth structure has been destroyed to render the tooth unrecoverable, extracting the tooth may be the only other option.
 Your Canberra dentist will inform you after looking at the X-ray and examining your mouth, which approach would be most likely.
 Please bear in mind that sometimes, it is not until your Canberra Dentist makes a start that the Dentist will know the approach that is going to be necessary, and should the tooth awkwardly fracture when attempting a simple extraction, the Dentist would need to progress to a sectional or surgical extraction to remove it.

-There are three basic types of extractions:
+There are three types of tooth extractions:

 Simple extraction: The dentist is able to remove the tooth in a single piece- that is the whole tooth, the crown and all of the roots.
 This is by far the most common extraction procedure.